chronushealth/Analyze_this_dataset/README.md

 For both datasets, height, width and area under the pulse give us characteristic information about the event.

 ## Task and questions
 * Use signal_1 to learn more about the event.
-What are you inferences
+What are your inferences
 * Signal_2 is a ideal single pulse.
 Using signal_2, what can you infer about signal_1
-* Can you infer anything about the noise characteristics
+* Can you infer anything about the noise characteristics?

 ## Time required
 1 - 2 hrs (Typical 1 hr)